Heart4sides/DigitalGarden/src/site/notes/CARDS/Depth Psychology Theory/Functions & Attitudes/Ti🗡️.md

 # Functional Relationships

 [[CARDS/Depth Psychology Theory/🗡️Ti-Te🏹\|🗡️Ti-Te🏹]]
 Introverted Thinking is awareness of one’s own knowledge.
-Ti users are the source of truth,
+Ti users are the source of truth, criticism and justice for Te users who listen to them.

 [[SOURCES/Type Theory by CSJ/Functions/🗡️Ti-Fe💉\|🗡️Ti-Fe💉]]
+Ti users [[CARDS/Depth Psychology Theory/Functions & Attitudes/Fe💉\|Fe💉]] help people by telling them the harsh truth.

 [[CARDS/Depth Psychology Theory/🗡️Ti-Fi🧭\|🗡️Ti-Fi🧭]]
+Ti users neglect the awareness of their own moral values for the sake of the truth.

 ---
 # Keywords